pgroot/express-swagger-generator/README.md

 #### More

-This module is based on [express-swaggerize-ui](https://github.com/pgroot/express-swaggerize-ui) and [Doctrine-File](https://github.com/researchgate/doctrine-file)
+This module is based on [Doctrine-File](https://github.com/researchgate/doctrine-file)